A single mom wants to prevent home intruders

-I am trying to find information on making my home safer at a very minimal cost.
+I need some cheap home security so I'm trying to find information on making my home safer at a very minimal cost.
 We live out in the country, but close enough to neighbors to discover that we have a convicted rapist living within a few miles from us.
 I am soon to be a single mom with all girls at home.
 Any info would be a great help.
 Also understand, that our income will be less then $900 a month.

 Please help.
 Thanks.